joewdavies/geoblender/README.md

 Step 3 : Open output raster in irfranView (or your preferred image editor), save as png > select black area as transparent color. (this is just how I do it, as long as you can use the alpha channel of the image to distinguish between your AOI and areas outside it then thats fine).

 Step 4 : Use in blender to differentiate AOI from non-AOI areas.
-Here is an example of using a different colour input for land and sea:
+Here is an example of using a different colour input for areas inside and outside the mask:

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/mask.png">